Water supply and sanitation in the Wellington Region: Water supply pipeline age and condition

 The review also includes average pipeline age.
 The Wellington network has an average age of 43 years, and ranks as the second oldest of the six large supply networks.

 Consumption, losses and metering

 A National Performance Review published by Water New Zealand for the 2019 financial year showed that daily residential consumption in the Wellington metropolitan region was about 226 litres per person.
 By way of comparison, daily residential water use in Auckland and Tauranga was significantly lower at about 156 and 189 litres per person respectively.
 Both Auckland and Tauranga have water metering in place for all residences, but in Wellington only around 1% of residential supplies are currently metered.

+Losses

+In 2023 Wellington Water reported that around 44% of the region's treated water supply is lost through leaks.
+For Upper Hutt city, Wellington Water reported that 52% of the drinking water supplied was being lost through leaks.
+An Upper Hutt councillor claimed that the state of the water network in the city was the result of decades of under-investment, and that the city was currently only replacing 1.5 km (0.93 mi) of water mains each year.
+The Upper Hutt mayor Wayne Guppy disputed the claims and said that he had "no confidence" in Wellington Water and its advice.

 Water meters

 In March 2020, it was reported that Wellington City Council was considering installing water meters for all domestic consumers.
 At the time of that report, only 1,200 residential properties in Wellington were using water meters.

-In December 2017, the Kapiti Coast District Council reported that there had been a drop in consumption of more than 26% since water meters were installed in July 2014.
+In December 2017, the Kāpiti Coast District Council reported that there had been a drop in consumption of more than 26% since water meters were installed in July 2014.

+Porirua City Council in its domestic "corporation" stop cocks, know as Tobies, replacement programme, commencing around 1998, installed new manifolds which can be retrofitted with insertion water meters, but at the inauguration of the scheme did not fit meters as it was considered not politic.
+Similarly, their in-house maintenance workers also fitted these manifolds when replacing failed stopcocks for residents.
+Not all properties have meters installed.